servactory/servactory.com/docs/featury/getting-started.md

 ## Conventions

 - All feature classes are subclasses of `Featury::Base` and are located in the `app/features` directory.
-It is common practice to create and inherit from `FeatureService::Base` class, which is a subclass of `Featury::Base`.
+Common practice: create `ApplicationFeature::Base` as the base class for your features.
-- Name features based on the process they relate to.
-Use nouns in names and try to equate them with model names whenever possible.
-For example, name the feature class `User::OnboardingFeature` instead of `User::OnboardFeature`.
+- Use namespaces that match model names, and name the class as a noun describing the process.
+Use noun forms: `RegistrationFeature`, not `RegisterFeature`.
+Example: `User::RegistrationFeature`, `Order::FulfillmentFeature`.

 ## Version support